TWiStErRob/PhilHackerBlogSource/content/post/how-passion-for-programming-can-make-us-worse.md

 An employee at the above diner who believed that improving her coffee prepping skills would actually help the business would be mistaken.
 The same applies to programmers who think that specializing in their non-limiting-step discipline is good for the business.
 Programmer passion for her "favorite stack" can blind her to this.

-There are _plenty_ of cases where continued specialization will in fact yield benefits to the business, even if programmers are specializing in a non-limiting-step discipline/stack.[^3] A specialist may be able to product higher quality code in less time that contains less bugs, which could lead to increased referrals for your software product.
+There are _plenty_ of cases where continued specialization will in fact yield benefits to the business, even if programmers are specializing in a non-limiting-step discipline/stack.[^3] A specialist may be able to produce higher quality code in less time that contains less bugs, which could lead to increased referrals for your software product.
 Moreover, deeper knowledge can lead to a richer view of what's possible with a given stack, which can better inform product and project management decisions.

 _However_, at some point, further investments in quality and keeping up with all the newest approaches to solving problems with our stacks will yield diminishing returns 📉, and I suspect that this point occurs much sooner than a lot of us realize.